fooltowise/NeroNotes/Nero's Notes/Studying Serial Acquirers.md

 \-----

 Oversimplification can be dangerous and reducing any group of companies, especially across industries, to a few metrics is usually not very helpful.
-However, there are two powerful metrics that, taken together, can tell us a lot about most serial acquirers.
+However, there are two powerful metrics that, taken together, can tell us a lot about most [[serial acquirers]].
 Those metrics are **(1) cumulative spend on M&A over a multi-year period, and (2) RoIC + ½ organic revenue growth**.
-That’s what’s plotted in the chart above, for a number of high-quality serial acquirers.
+That’s what’s plotted in the chart above, for a number of high-quality [[serial acquirers]].

 > **Note:** We’ll save you the behind-the-scenes modelling.
 The reason we use ½ organic growth is that we’re trying to approximate deal level IRRs: i.e. day 1 FCF yield + growth post acquisition.
 ROIC is slightly upwards biased - historical book value reflects acquisitions made years ago, and as long as subsidiaries have decent organic growth at healthy ROTIC, this will lead to a natural increase in a company’s ROIC over time.
 Thus, we make an arbitrary downward adjustment in org growth to compensate.
 It’s not meant to be scientifically precise, just a rough proxy.
 (But one of us, being slightly more puritan than the other, feels better using this than simply using the [[Mark Leonard]] yardstick of ROIC + OrgGr)

 ‘RoIC + organic revenue growth’ is, of course, the metric that [[Mark Leonard]] at [[Constellation Software]] chose for incentive compensation.[2](https://exploringcontext.substack.com/p/studying-serial-acquirers#footnote-2) And his Keep Your Capital (KYC) initiative, which forces operating groups to retain a portion of their cash flow, was a way to turn up the pressure on his lieutenants to work harder to figure out a way to defy the law of diminishing return to M&A.  (Instead of just sending the cash back to HQ ).

-**The biggest roadblock to defying the law of diminishing returns to M&A is that most serial acquirers, particularly platforms and accumulators, do not sufficiently scale the human capital involved in M&A and the structures and processes guiding them – as they get larger.**
+**The biggest roadblock to defying the law of diminishing returns to M&A is that most [[serial acquirers]], particularly platforms and accumulators, do not sufficiently scale the human capital involved in M&A and the structures and processes guiding them – as they get larger.**

 Inevitably, this lack of investment in human capital creates a bottleneck, leading them to scale by doing larger deals to move the needle rather than doing more deals.
-Very few serial acquirers end up scaling to more than 10 deals a year as they grow in size.
-The chart below shows the same serial acquirers by how many deals they do in a year (y-axis), and what the average deal size has been in millions of USD (bubble size).
+Very few [[serial acquirers]] end up scaling to more than 10 deals a year as they grow in size.
+The chart below shows the same [[serial acquirers]] by how many deals they do in a year (y-axis), and what the average deal size has been in millions of USD (bubble size).

 This chart, together with the previous chart, encapsulates why [[Mark Leonard]] ([[Constellation Software]]) is the GOAT.